ssumanss/ssumanss.github.io-bak/_pages/about.md

 social: true
 ---

-I am assistant professor at university department of mathematics in [Tilka Manjhi Bhagalpur University, Bhagalpur](https://tmbuniv.ac.in), Bihar.
+I am assistant professor at university department of mathematics, [Tilka Manjhi Bhagalpur University, Bhagalpur](https://tmbuniv.ac.in), Bihar.

-To know about the courses I am teaching, please go to my [teaching page](/teaching/).
+To know about the courses taught by me, please visit the [teaching page](/teaching/).